 Related Article: What Socks Are Made in the USA?

-Hi my name is Kevin and I’m from Pittsburgh, Pennsylvania.
-Purchasing products made in America is important to me because it supports local economies, helps the environment, and I know the companies follow high labor standards.
+Hi, my name is Kevin and I’m from Pittsburgh, Pennsylvania.
+Choosing products made in America is important to me because it supports local economies, creates jobs, helps the environment, and ensures ethical labor practices.
 I also find that American made products are usually of higher quality so although they’re a little more expensive, you save money in the long run.
+Before starting this website I was in the USMC infantry and nowadays I work on this website as a hobby.